mikaell/chromograph/README.md

 # Chromograph

+---->
+## THIS README IS NOT UP TO DATE WITH LATEST CHANGES AND NEEDS UPDATE
+<----

 ## What is Chromograph?
 Chromograph is a python package to create PNG images from genetics data such as BED and WIG files.
 It is primarily build to integrate with